amarjithnv/travlo/README.md

-# travlo
-travlo is travel informative website

-# 🌍 Travel Guide Website
+# 🌍 Travel Guide Website - Travlo

 A simple and elegant travel guide website built using **HTML, CSS, and JavaScript**, without the need for a database, APIs, or backend.
 This website provides essential travel information, images, weather updates, and a budget planner.